 Advantages: Less scarring than anchor technique; still allows substantial tissue removal

-Scarring: Minimal scarring compared to anchor; scars fade well over 12-18 months
+Scarring: Minimal compared to anchor; fades well over 12-18 months

 Periareolar (Donut) Incision